My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW22.jpg

-The next album was a heavier, bluesier, more rock-oriented album and fans got to hear Weller sing aggressive and angry songs for the first time since leaving The Jam.
-“Peacock Suit” would become his highest charting single, reaching #5, and the album would get to #2 (it was actually the top seller its first week, but a promotion relegated it to a ‘special release’ and the sales weren’t counted).
+The next album was a heavier, bluesier, more rock-oriented LP and fans got to hear Weller sing aggressive and angry songs for the first time since The Jam.
+“Peacock Suit” became his highest charting single, reaching #5, and the album got to #2 (it was actually the top seller its first week, but a promotion relegated it to a ‘special release’ and the sales weren’t counted).
 It was also the first album back on a major label, Island Records.

 PW23.jpg

-It would be three years before Paul put out another album, but in the meantime released a collection of his solo singles, Modern Classics, that included this new single.
-“Brand New Start” was a great folk-rock song showing Weller moving effortlessly through various styles with mastery, elegance, and strong melodies.
-It should be noted that aside from being a great guitar player, Weller has a very strong and identifiable vocal style, and while rarely relying on his voice to carry songs it certainly adds a distinctive element to his music.
+It would be three years before Paul put out another album, but in the meantime released a collection of his solo singles, Modern Classics, that included a new single, “Brand New Start.”
+It was a great folk-rock song showing Weller was moving effortlessly through various styles with mastery, elegance, and strong melodies.
+It should be noted that aside from being a great guitar player, Weller has a very strong and identifiable vocal style, and while rarely relying on his voice to carry songs it has certainly added a distinctive element to his music.

 The album, Heliocentric, was released in 2000 and was accompanied by a long tour and a live album.
 Rumours circulated that Weller was going to retire as he was once again adrift without a label.
 It’s odd that such a well-respected, veteran musician with a loyal audience has struggled to stick with a label.
 Although he only sells primarily in the UK you’d think his routine placement in the top of those charts would be acceptable for most labels.
 Perhaps he’s the reason, since I suspect he’s a bit individually minded and not likely to play along with labels’ often misguided ideas around what music should be made.
 Since Paul was only 44 at the time, the rumours of retirement seemed implausible.